Austin mayor apologizes as city struggles to restore power

 Energy experts said Austin's dense tree canopy made the outages caused by fallen trees and iced-over power lines more widespread.
 Most power lines are overhead, and Austin officials said burying existing lines would be expensive and more difficult to repair.

-Austin Energy, the city’s utility, at one point said power would be fully restored by Friday evening but then backtracked, saying the damage was worse than originally calculated.
+Austin Energy at one point said power would be fully restored by Friday evening but then backtracked, saying the damage was worse than originally calculated.

 “This was a reminder you can have plenty of power plants but still have an unreliable grid,” said Michael Webber, professor of energy resources at the University of Texas at Austin.
 “The wires and poles are the weak point of the system.”